 Gunmen kill seven people working on key tunnel project in India’s Kashmir

-It is the second attack on non-local workers in the region since a regional government was sworn in last week.
+It is the second attack on non-local workers in the disputed region since a local government was sworn in last week.

 Gunmen have killed seven people working on a strategic tunnel project in Indian-administered Kashmir and injured at least five others, officials say, in one of the worst attacks in the disputed region this year targeting civilians.